 Cash basis

-2023/24

-2022/23

-Entry threshold - turnover up to:

-£150,000

-£150,000

-Exit threshold - turnover not more than:
+2024/25 2023/24 Entry threshold - turnover up to: N/A £150,000 Exit threshold - turnover not more than: N/A 300,000

-300,000

-300,000

-- Unincorporated trading businesses with annual turnover within the above limits can choose to calculate taxable profits on the 'cash basis' - income received and expenditure paid, rather than invoiced or accrued. - 2.
-Deduction for loan interest is limited to £500 per year. - 3.
-Losses can only be carried forward. - Certain businesses are not permitted to use the cash basis, including: farmers using the herd basis, persons using profit averaging, and LLPs. - Unincorporated property businesses can use the cash basis.
-The key differences to the rules for trading businesses are: - the entry and exit thresholds are both £150,000; - cash basis is the default position for such businesses, but they can elect to use accrual accounting: - The £500 limit on interest costs does not apply but finance costs of residential landlords are dealt with under the rules covered on page 3.
+- Up to 2023/24, in order to use the cash basis, trading businesses had to opt in and their turnover be between the limits above. - From 2024/25, the cash basis is the default method of calculating profits, with traders able to opt to use the accruals basis instead. - Calculating taxable profits on the 'cash basis' involves comparing income received and expenditure paid, rather than invoiced or accrued. - 4.
+Up to 2023/24, using the cash basis meant that a number of special rules applied (e.g. a maximum deduction of £500 for interest and losses only being able to be carried forward).
+These special rules have been abolished for 2024/25, so that trading businesses using the cash basis have the same reliefs available as those using the accruals basis. - Certain businesses are not permitted to use the cash basis, including: farmers using the herd basis, persons using profit averaging and LLPs. - Unincorporated property businesses use the cash basis.
+The key differences to the rules for trading businesses are: - the entry and exit thresholds are both £150,000; above this, the accruals basis must be used.